phughesmcr/Miski/README.md

 ### Goals
 * To provide good and predictable performance
-* To provide a user-friendly API
+* To provide a developer-friendly and user-friendly API
 * To provide a clean, readable, self-documenting, open-source codebase

 ### Not Goals